Govett's Leap Blackheath

 Park on the street at Olympian Parade or in the small car park and walk down the stairs to enjoy this stunning Blue Mountains lookout.

-9. Hargraves Lookout Shipley
+9. Evan’s Lookout Blackheath

 Access by car on an unsealed road